Shah Alam II: Treaty of Allahabad

 Soon after the Battle of Buxar, Shah Alam II, a sovereign who had just been defeated by the British, sought their protection by signing the Treaty of Allahabad in the year 1765.
 Shah Alam II was forced to grant the Diwani (right to collect revenue) of Bengal (which included Bihar and Odisha) to the East India Company in return for an annual tribute of 2.6 million rupees to be paid by the company from the collected revenue.
 Tax exemption status was also restored to the company.
 The company further secured the districts of Kora and Allahabad which allowed the East India Company to collect tax from more than 20 million people.
-The East India Company thus became the Imperial tax collector in the former Mughal province of Bengal (which included Bihar and Northern Odisha).
+The East India Company thus became the Imperial tax collector in the former Mughal province of Bengal.
 The Company appointed a deputy, Nawab Muhammad Reza Khan to collect revenue on their behalf.

 Shah Alam II granting Robert Clive the "Diwani rights of Bengal, Behar and Odisha" in return for the annexed territories of the Nawab of Awadh after the Battle of Buxar, on 12 August 1765 at the Benares.

 Wallajah was a very influential subject of the "Great Mogul" he was friendly attitude towards the British East India Company, he was well known and his influence widespread throughout the country.
-(Here he is seen as witness that two of Tipu Sultan sons being taken hostage to Vellore, during the Anglo-Mysore Wars).
+(Here he is seen as witness that two of Tipu Sultan sons being taken hostage to Vellore, during the Third Anglo-Mysore War).